DrabWeb/Keijiban/README.md

 # Keijiban
-An image board browser for OSX
+A 4chan browser for OSX